 Technology is used to enhance face-to-face instruction throughout the program.

 Curriculum is integrated with research and writing embedded throughout the coursework.

-The Doctor of Education program is approved by the Wisconsin Department of Public Instruction for the superintendent license and is also NCATE accredited.
+The Doctor of Education program is approved by the Wisconsin Department of Public Instruction for the superintendent license.
 Edgewood College has been recognized by U.S. News & World Report as a “Best National University,” among “America’s Best Colleges” by Forbes, and a “Best in the Midwest College” by Princeton Review.